kaist-cp/cs431/README.md

   and student number.
 Any emails failing to do so (e.g. emails without student number) will not be answered.

 - If you join the session remotely from Zoom (https://kaist.zoom.us/my/jeehoon.kang), your Zoom name should be `<your student number> <your name>` (e.g., `20071163 강지훈`).
   Change your name by referring to [this](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile).

 - This course is conducted in English.
 But you may ask questions in Korean.
-Then I will translate it to English.
+Then I will translate it into English.

+## Ignore

+1830eaed90e5986c75320daaf131bd3730b8575e866c4e92935a690e7c2a0717